bluewave-labs/capture/docs/TESTING.md

 You can see the `test/arch_test.go` file for the architecture tests.
 It's powered by the [go-arctest](https://github.com/mstrYoda/go-arctest) package, which provides tools for testing the architecture of Go applications.

-We don't have specific command for architecture tests, but `just unit-test` command runs all unit tests in the codebase including architecture tests.
+We don't have a dedicated command for architecture tests; `just unit-test` runs all unit tests in the codebase, including the architecture tests.

 ### Rules

-1. CMD should not depend on handlers.
+1. `cmd` must not depend on `handlers`.

 ## Unit Testing